boozinka/kb_ansible/README.md

 c.
 Uses Ansible set filters to determine the unique VLANs that are only configured on nxos1.
 Print these to standard output.
 d.
 Uses Ansible set filters to determine the unique VLANS that are only configured on nxos2.
 Print these to standard output.

-Note, you will probably need to use "hostvars" to accomplish this exercise.
+***Note***, you will probably need to use "hostvars" to accomplish this exercise.
 In other words, when executing on nxos1, you will need to reference the VLANs configured on nxos2 using hostvars['nxos2']...

 6. Exercise6 contains a set of playbooks (exercise6a.yml through exercise6g.yml).
 For reference, see the exercise directory here.